pandu-0/Damaged-Car-Parts-Recognition-ML-Model/README.md

 Some images might be labled incorrectly, so let's correct them if they are.

 Go to the <span style="color:DodgerBlue">Browse</span> tab, and verify that all are correctly labaled correctly.
-If not simply click on them and change the lable on the right side.
+If not simply click on them and change the lable on the left side.

 ![inspect-images](./assets/inspect-images.png)